prisma/specs/binaries/Readme.md

 | `PRISMA_MIGRATION_ENGINE_BINARY` | (optional) Overrides the resolution path for migration engine binary for `Lift` commands. | Can be a relative (from CWD) or an absolute path to the binary |
 | `PRISMA_QUERY_ENGINE_BINARY`     | (optional) Overrides the resolution path for query engine binary for `generate` command.  | Can be a relative (from CWD) or an absolute path to the binary |

-- CLI binaries can only be overridden by a path to a custom compiled or provided binary.
-It does not alter download behavior, it simply overrides the binary to use path for respective commands.
+- CLI binaries can only be overridden by a path to a custom binary.
+It does not alter download behavior, it just overrides the binary path provided for respective commands.
+This means that using [known binaries](#pre-built-binary-targets) is not possible.

 ### Environment Variables Error Handling

-- If the environment variable path to a custom binary is not found, the respective generate command should throw.
+- If the environment variable path to a custom binary is not found, the respective CLI command should throw.

-- If the environment variable path to a custom binary exists but the binary is incompatible with the current platform, the respective generate command should throw.
+- If the environment variable path to a custom binary exists but the binary is incompatible with the current platform, the respective CLI command should throw.

 ## Example Scenarios